ukushu/Ifrit/LevenstainInstructions.md

 ## Ifrit - Usage of `Levenstain` distance search

-Also ifrit contains `Levenstain distance` between 2 strings. `Fuse` works better in general.
-But in some cases this also can be useful.
-Levenstain search can work a bit faster with long strings, as example.
+Also ifrit contains `Levenstain distance` between 2 strings algorythm.
+And `Levenstain distance` search.

+Search using `Fuse` works better in general.
+But in some cases `Levenstain distance` this also can be useful.
+In some cases it's can be a bit faster.

 LEVENSTAIN SEARCH returns the same search result: `[Fuse.SearchResult]`, but this result have **EMPTY RANGES PROPERTY**.